• Blog

 1. Find a primary care provider and ob-gyn you like, and see them annually

-Once you make a habit of visiting your primary care provider and ob-gyn annually, they’ll have history, background and medical records to reference and compare.
-You can also build better rapports with your providers, and, with time, you’ll better understand each other.
+Once you make a habit of visiting these healthcare professionals annually, they’ll have history, background and medical records to reference and compare.
+You can also build better rapports, which can lead to better understanding.

-• Pap smears: Many women no longer need to get a Pap smear every year.
-Per ACOG and Centers for Disease Control and Prevention (CDC), if you’re 21 to 29 years old and your Pap smear result is normal, you may be able to wait three years until your next test.9,10 If you’re 30 to 65 years old, your ob-gyn will help you determine how long you need to wait until your next test.9,10
+• Pap smears : Many women no longer need to get a Pap smear every year.
+Per ACOG and the Centers for Disease Control and Prevention (CDC), if you’re 21 to 29 years old and your Pap smear result is normal, you may be able to wait three years until your next test.9,10 If you’re 30 to 65 years old, your healthcare professional will help you determine how long you need to wait until your next test.9,10

-• Additional screening tests: Depending on your lifestyle, genetics and more, your ob-gyn or primary healthcare provider may recommend additional screening tests, including a skin exam by a dermatologist, a colonoscopy and more.11
+• Additional screening tests: Depending on your lifestyle, genetics and more, your healthcare professional may recommend additional screening tests, including a skin exam by a dermatologist, a colonoscopy and more.11

 • Keep a detailed diary.
 If you’re concerned about something, write it down.
 Note when your symptoms started, daily changes, things you’ve tried, etc.

 • Track your period.
-Whether in the Notes section of your phone or in your planner, keep track of when your cycle begins
+Whether in the Notes section of your phone or in your planner, or a dedicated ‘menstrual cycle tracking’ app, keep track of when your cycle begins, how long your period lasts and how heavy it is.

 • Put yourself first.
 Whether you’re swamped at work, you’re in the midst of exams or you’re caring for a newborn who isn’t sleeping, you have to make time for you.
 One of the most important elements of self-care is paying attention to your body when it’s trying to tell you something is wrong.

-• Online forums: More than ever, women are sharing their personal health-related stories, on everything from fertility to cancer, in public and private forums.
+• Online forums: More than ever, people are sharing their personal health-related stories, about everything from fertility to cancer, in public and private forums.
 The #Conceivinghood campaign is an empowering example.
-Search for groups online and on social media sites to connect with women going through similar experiences and having similar symptoms.
-Although every person is different, it’s possible to glean information from someone further along in their journey and make notes of ideas and possibilities to discuss during your next ob-gyn visit.
+Search for groups online and on social media sites to connect with those going through similar experiences.
+Although every person is different, it’s possible to glean information from someone further along in their journey and make notes of ideas and possibilities to discuss during your next healthcare professional visit.
+But be mindful that a lot of misinformation exists on forums, too.
+If you have concerns, contact your healthcare professional.

 • Use dedicated sites for searching peer-reviewed journals, such as Google Scholar and PubMed Central.